When do funds go out?

 How do we decide who gets funded?

 Each application selection process participant looks at all their applications and generates a shortlist of those applications that fit our criteria and that they support.
 Participants then meet to share their shortlist and discuss the strongest applications.

 Once the discussion is complete, we use a two-step process.
 At the first stage, we decide which applications we are going to fund.
 Depending on the amount of money we have raised, we choose between five and ten applications to fund.
 Once we have selected these applications, we then decide how much each applicant will receive.

 How do we ensure fairness?

 Application selection process participants keep applications confidential and do not discuss groups amongst themselves or with others before the board meeting.
 To address possible conflict of interest concerns, participants must state any involvement they have with groups applying for funding.
 Members disclose any benefits they may receive from funding a group with which they are involved.
 If a participant stands to benefit financially or is an active part of a group applying for funds, they will be asked to abstain from discussion of the group’s application and from voting concerning the group.
-We take the allocation process very seriously and address any problems that may arise immediately, as well as at our yearly Annual General Meeting.
+We take the allocation process very seriously and address any problems that may arise immediately, as well as at our yearly Strategy Meeting.